 If you aren’t eligible for a visa, you may still purchase property in the country.
 However, your time there might be severely restricted.

 3. Register for tax

-If you’re be permanently domiciled in your chosen country, the chances are you’ll have to pay local income taxes.
-If relocating overseas, then reach out to the appropriate governmental body before you commit to buying a property.
+If permanently domiciled in your chosen country, the chances are you’ll have to pay local income taxes.
+If relocating overseas, reach out to the appropriate governmental body before you commit to buying a property.
 Get an idea about how much tax you’re likely to be paying once you’ve moved.

 4. Count the cost of shipping

 When relocating overseas, your initial instinct might be to ship all of your possessions abroad.
 However, this is usually a very costly process, and it might encounter red tape along the way.

 Compile a list of all costs associated with getting your stuff to your new home overseas.
 For example, it might be more cost-effective to sell your possessions off before you leave.
 Then, you can use the money you raise to fund new purchases once you move into your new home.

 5. Count the pennies when relocating overseas